-The Sweet Trail is a four mile pedestrian trail located in the Crommet Creek Conservation Area, stretching from Longmarsh Road in Durham to the Great Bay Estuary in Newmarket.
+The Sweet Trail is a four-mile pedestrian trail located in the Crommet Creek Conservation Area, stretching from Longmarsh Road in Durham to the Great Bay Estuary in Newmarket.
 The Sweet Trail travels through lands protected, owned and managed by the town of Durham, The Nature Conservancy, New Hampshire Fish and Game, the Society for the Protection of NH Forests, and private landowners.
 The lands were protected by the Great Bay Partnership.
-Please see complete description and uses of the trail in the Sweet Trail Guide (PDF download).

 Map Information and Use: Most of the Partnership's conservation lands allow for pedestrian, non-motorized, non-commercial outdoor recreational uses (i.e.: hiking, hunting, bird-watching).
 However, some conservation properties have public access restrictions.

 Partnership funded conservation lands are organized into twelve Conservation Project Areas.
 Each Conservation Project Area has two maps: Public Access & Use and Hunting.